sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 The following rules apply:

 - If no itemID is specified, all the items belonging to the item scheme should be returned.
 It is therefore equivalent to using the keyword `all`.
-- If `itemID` is set, and such an item exists in the matching item scheme, the item scheme returned should contain only the matching item and its `isPartial` parameter should be set to `true`.
+- If `itemID` is set and is a *top-level* id (e.g.: Code A (Annual) in the Frequency Codelist), and such an item exists in the matching item scheme, the item scheme returned should contain only the matching item and its `isPartial` parameter should be set to `true`.
+- If `itemID` is set and is a *nested* id (e.g.: Category A.1.1, belonging to Category A.1, belonging to Category A in a Category Scheme), and such an item exists in the matching item scheme, the item scheme returned should contain the matching item and its ancestors, and its `isPartial` parameter should be set to `true`.

 #### Parameters used to further describe the desired results